sanman1k98/macros/docs/questionnaire.md

 Step 4: Ask user for any notable medical conditions that interfere with diet (ex: if they have something like diabetes) Step 5: Ask user for their dietary restrictions

+Step 6: Ask user their level of activity

-Step 6: Suggest up to 5 possible diet plans for the user to choose Step 7: Save the plan so that future recommedations are based on the above saved information
+Step 7: Suggest up to 5 possible diet plans for the user to choose Step 8: Save the plan so that future recommedations are based on the above saved information